Presidents and vice presidents

 David Spiegelhalter is Winton Professor for the Public Understanding of Risk, and chair of the Winton Centre for Risk and Evidence Communication, at the University of Cambridge.

-After undergraduate maths at Oxford and a PhD in statistics at University College London, he taught at UC Berkeley for a year, and then worked at Nottingham Maths department for three years in a bizarre job researching computer-aided diagnosis.
+After undergraduate maths at Oxford and a PhD in statistics at University College London, he taught at UC Berkeley for a year, and then worked at Nottingham University's Maths department for three years in a bizarre job researching computer-aided diagnosis.
 This led him to join the MRC Biostatistics Unit in Cambridge in 1981, and he was still there 31 years later, which shows a certain dedication, or possibly lack of imagination.
-Over this period he worked on Bayesian methods in clinical trials, health technology assessment, drug safety, expert systems, MCMC, BUGS, performance monitoring and so on.
+Over this period he worked on Bayesian methods in clinical trials, health technology assessment, drug safety, expert systems, Markov Chain Monte Carlo (MCMC), Bayesian inference Using Gibbs Samplinig (BUGS), performance monitoring and so on.